 IF YOU THINK YOU CAN HANDLE SPICY

-- I’m not the biggest fan of cats buuuut it’s hard to ignore the rampant cat obsession in Taipei and as the animal cafe trend continues to explode around the world, animal lovers cannot miss out on the world’s first cat cafe, The Cat Flower Garden (No. 129, Fuhua Rd., Shilin Dist, Taipei, Taiwan)!
+✱ THE CAT FLOWER GARDEN – I’m not the biggest fan of cats buuuut it’s hard to ignore the rampant cat obsession in Taipei and as the animal cafe trend continues to explode around the world, animal lovers cannot miss out on the world’s first cat cafe on No. 129, Fuhua Rd., Shilin Dist, Taipei, Taiwan.

-- If you want something a little more mellow for a Saturday night, Woolloomooloo (No. 379, Section 4, Xinyi Rd, Xinyi District) is an Australian-inspired hip haunt with an excellent indie magazine library, transforming from a communal café during the day into a low-key craft beer purveyor come nightfall.
+✱ WOOLLOOMOOLOO – If you want something a little more mellow for a Saturday night, this Australian-inspired coffee house at No. 379, Section 4, Xinyi Rd, Xinyi District has an excellent indie magazine library, transforming from a communal café during the day into a low-key craft beer purveyor come nightfall.

-- Those interested in art-house cinema should catch a film screening hosted six times a day at SPOT Taipei Film House, which now occupies the building of the former American Consulate.
+✱ SPOT TAIPEI FILM HOUSE – Those interested in art-house cinema should catch a film screening hosted six times a day at the former American Consulate on No. 18號, Section 2, Zhongshan N Rd, Zhongshan District.
 The first floor is design store belonging to SPOT Designs, but on a whole, it also boasts a cafe, garden, and exhibition space.

-VIA Hotel Ximen (http://www.vhotel.com.tw/en) located right around the corner of Ximending’s Starbucks and the Yong He Dou Jiang Da Wan breakfast shop mentioned above, is as low-maintenance luxurious as it comes!
+VIA Hotel Ximen is located right around the corner of Ximending’s Starbucks and the Yong He Dou Jiang Da Wan breakfast shop mentioned above.
 The private rooms are enormous and come equipped with every amenity you may think of from milk tea sachets to a portable back massage cushion for the in-room recliner.
 If you find you are missing something, head down to the lobby and ruffle through a repurposed library card catalog cabinet stocked with things like dental floss and sewing kits.
 There’s even a laundry and dryer free for guests on the 5th floor.
 What’s more, our private room also came with a Japanese-style soak tub similar to the one we booked at Villa 32 in Xinbeitou Hot Springs.
-It was hard to leave our hotel every day but with the convenience of location, we needn’t go too far to experience the city. ($75 for a Deluxe Double Room — only private rooms starting at $60.)
+It was hard to leave our hotel every day but with the convenience of location, we needn’t go too far to experience the city.
+Read my full review here. $75 for a Deluxe Double Room — only private rooms starting at $60.

-Couchsurfing (https://www.couchsurfing.com/places/asia/taiwan/taipei) When other travelers told me the Taiwanese are the friendliest people in the world, I felt like I had heard the endorsement before, but it’s SOOOOOO true.
+Couchsurfing is extremely popular.
 Taiwanese people are the paragon of hospitality and if you want to immerse yourself in the culture and do so on a budget, couchsurfing is the way to go!
 It’s actually one of the most popular modes of accommodation in Taipei, with 30, 496 registered couchsurfing hosts.
 So many of my friends who’ve visited Taipei raved about their awesome hosts and suggested to us to go that route instead of booking a hotel, which is a first!
-(Create a profile on the website to find a host today.)
+Create a profile on the website to find a host today.

 BY BUS Go to the far left of the terminal following the “Bus to City” sign and make your way to the basement.
 Find the Kuo-Kuang Bus 國光客運 kiosk to purchase ticket to Taipei Main Station on bus number 1819 (Taipei Express Free Connection to Ximending.)
 One-way fare is NT$125 ($4 USD).
 Journey will take approx. 50 minutes.
 Once you’ve arrived at Taipei Main Station, proceed to your final destination using the Taipei MRT.
 The bus comes every 20 minutes or so and operates 24 hours but is infrequent post-midnight up until the early morning.
 Same bus can be taken to the airport from drop-off spot.
 Buy tickets in advance if trying to catch a bus back to airport and seats may get booked, especially during the holidays.